Curity OIDC client with mutual TLS client authentication

 keytool -genkeypair -alias demo-client -keyalg RSA -keysize 4096 -keystore demo-client.p12 -storepass Secr3t -storetype pkcs12 -validity 10 -dname "CN=demo-client, OU=Example, O=Curity AB, C=SE"

-Let's take a brief look on the command.
+Let's take a brief look at the command.
 We created a Java keystore file called demo-client.p12 that is protected with the password Secr3t.
 The keystore contains an RSA key that was used to create a self-signed certificate with a validity of 10 days and the subject CN=demo-client, OU=Example, O=Curity AB, C=SE.
 The certificate and the key are grouped by the alias demo-client.

 Place the keystore file in the resources folder of your application.
 This is required when configuring the application.